yjg30737/pyqt-database-example/README.md

 I've stopped updating this, see "See Also" below and check the pyside-database-chart-example.
 I'm currently working on that one instead of this.

+But you can still look through this and help yourself as well.
+This works like a charm.

 ## Requirements
 * PyQt5 >= 5.12